CONABIO/antares3/docs/ingest.rst

 Example in Netcdf CF
 ^^^^^^^^^^^^^^^^^^^^

-log in to maseter node retrieve the dask-scheduler ip with:
+log in to master node retrieve the dask-scheduler ip with:

 .. code-block:: bash